AckeeCZ/petrus/docs/api.md

     tokens: {
         requestDurationEstimate: 500,
         minRequiredExpiration: 1000 * 60,

+        // If true, anytime valid non-expired tokens becomes available
+        // the `APPLY_ACCESS_TOKEN_REQUEST` is dispatch.
+Until the `applyAccessTokenResolve` is dispatched by any external service, the auth. flow is paused.
+        // This gives you the power to do something with access token externally (e.g. `@ackee/antonio` uses this for injecting access tokne to the `Authorization` header).
+        applyAccessTokenExternally: false,
     },

     // Check if access token is expired when document visibility changes